morganey-lang/community/README.md

 #### Rights ####

 - Being a part of [@morganey-lang] organization
-- Leaving the [@morganey-lang] organization at any time
+- Leaving the [@morganey-lang] organization at any time (which leads to losing the Member status)

 #### Responsibilities ####